survivejs/webpack-book/manuscript/developing/03_linting.md

 * ESLint is the most versatile of the current options.
 You can expand it to fit your exact use case.
 * ESLint can be run through webpack.
 It can terminate your build and even prevent it from getting deployed if your build does not pass the linting rules.
+* To get a better development experience, consider enabling WDS `overlay` to capture errors and warnings emitted by webpack.
 * EditorConfig complements ESLint by allowing you to define a project-level coding style.
 Editors integrate with EditorConfig making it easier to keep a project consistent regardless of the development platform.
 * Prettier is a complimentary solution that can format your code automatically whilst Danger operates on repository level and can perform higher level tasks related to the development process.